biojazzard/kirbout/README.md

 <pre>Title: &#42;&#42;Real Title
 ----</pre>
 * * *
-Yes, you can use Markdown here also, as every where in the *.txt* And of course don´t forget to close it: *&#45;&#45;&#45;&#45;* !!!
+Yes, you can use Markdown here also, as every where in the *.md* And of course don´t forget to close it: *&#45;&#45;&#45;&#45;* !!!
 * * *